 support during training

-Personal analysis with a BJAA approved Training Analyst, at a frequency of at least three times a week until qualified, and for a minimum of one year before commencing the training.
+Personal analysis with a BJAA approved Training Analyst is required for the duration of the training, at a frequency of at least three times a week until qualified, and for a minimum of one year before commencing the training.

 reflective group meetings

-Trainees meet together at the start of the academic year and at the end of each term to reflect upon their experience of the training.
+Trainees from both routes of the BJAA adult trainings meet together regularly to reflect upon their experience of the training.
 These meetings are facilitated by a Group Analyst.

 assessment during training

-Each trainee’s development is continuously assessed by the seminar leaders, supervisors and the Training Committee, as well as the trainees themselves.
+Each trainee’s development is supported and assessed by the Training and Post Graduate Committee, as well as the trainees themselves.
 The membership competencies serve as guidelines for determining the qualities and capabilities expected in order to qualify.